 Vinegar and is your friend

 Your grandmother probably didn’t have dozens of chemical cleaners stored under her kitchen sink like we all do.
 She didn’t need it.
 She had vinegar.
-There are at least 95 household uses for Vinegar you never knew about, but our favorite is how good it is at cleaning.
 From getting rid of water rings to unclogging your drains, vinegar and baking soda were your grandmother’s trick to a spotless home.

 Hand-powered vs. electric

 Matt Daigle, CEO and Founder of Rise, the leading online authority in sustainable home improvement remembers his grandmother’s best sustainable home hacks.
 “Not only are our grandmother’s tools remembrances of family history, but they are incredibly well-built and useful,” he told Reader’s Digest.
 “Things like human-powered mixers and egg beaters can get the job done in virtually the same amount of time as their electric-powered counterparts but don’t need to add to your electric bill.”
 Don’t have the budget or access to “fancy” hand-powered kitchen tools?
 You’ll love these clever substitutions for everyday kitchen gadgets.